material-motion/material-motion/languages/somelanguage.md

 # SomeLanguage

-This is where a language could be specified.
+This is where a language's dictionary could be defined.